jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 ## Final Thoughts

 Writing my own NES emulator from scratch was a very rewarding process that did have some frustrating moments.
-I think it is a great system to learn and dig into because of all widely available documentation.
+I think it is a great system to learn and dig into because of all the widely available documentation.
 It is also really amazing to see how developers were able to overcome limitations in hardware and still produce pretty amazing games.